birth-outcomes/birth_outcomes_summary/_sources/outcomes/neo_out_hie_diagnosis.md

 * Moderate (code 2)
 * Severe (code 3)[[source]](https://www.datadictionary.nhs.uk/attributes/hypoxic_ischemic_encephalopathy_grade.html)

 I'm not certain what the criteria for these grades are, and whether they might be to do with the Sarnat score or not...
+Steve Thornton also not sure...

 ### Sarnat score